Tuesday's Scottish Gossip

-Scottish Gossip: Postecoglou, Celtic, Rangers, Levein, Dundee United, Hibs
+Scottish Gossip: Postecoglou, Celtic, Rangers, Robson, Aberdeen, Levein, Dundee Utd, Hibs, Hearts

 Last updated on .From the section Scottish